hpc-carpentry/hpc-carpentry.github.io/_posts/2018/03/2018-03-23-who-belongs-carpentrycon.md

 comments: true
 ---

-[CarpentryCon 2018](http://www.carpentrycon.org/) will be the key community building event in the Carpentries' annual calendar.
+[CarpentryCon 2018](http://www.carpentrycon.org/) will be the key community building event in The Carpentries' annual calendar.
 To be held in Dublin from 30 May - 1 June, 2018, CarpentryCon will be three action-packed days of skill ups, breakout sessions, talks, social events (there will be a conference dinner), and workshops.